vimaltripathi1999/Project-1/README.md

 # Project-1
-This is my firsts project
+This is my first project
  and i will be developing something cool